-DEFROSTING REFRIGERATORS: DO NOT USE ICE PICKS, KNIVES OR ANY OTHER SHART OBJECTS to pry ice from the freezer compartment.
-This will damage the freezer coils.
-If this occurs as a result of a resident using a sharp object, a minimum of $200.00 will be charged for the repair of the refrigerator.

-TO DEFROST: TURN OFF REFRIGERATOR AND OPEN BOTH DOORS.

-EXTRA CHARGES

-Your monthly rental covers all normal services on your dwelling unit.
-If, however, you require extra services, your rent account will be charged for the services.

-For instance, if you wish to install a window air conditioning unit in your dwelling, please talk with your Management Office BEFORE you purchase the unit.
-There are certain conditions you should know about before you talk to a dealer.

-There will be an additional deposit for restoring the window when the unit is removed.

 Personal Property

 You are responsible for your personal property.
 The B.H.A., its agents, and its employees cannot assume responsibility for loss of, or damage to property belonging to residents or members of resident’s families.
 If you move and after you have returned your keys, we will assume no responsibility for any personal property left in the dwelling unit.
 Rent will be charged until keys are returned to the Management Office.
-If you should move, any personal property (furniture, appliances, etc.) left by you for more than ten (10) days will be disposed of by the BHA.
+If you should move, any personal property (furniture, appliances, etc.) left by you for more than 10 days will be disposed of by the B.H.A..

+Resident Maintenance Responsibilities

+When defrosting refrigerators, please do not use ice picks, knives, or any other sharp objects to pry ice from the freezer compartment.
+This will damage the freezer coils. if this occurs as a result of a resident using a sharp object, a minimum of $200.00 will be charged for the repair of the refrigerator.
+Instead, please defrost the unit by turning the refrigerator off and opening both doors.
+This will allow the ice to melt and be removed easily.

+If you wish to install a window air conditioning unit in your dwelling, please talk with your Management Office before you purchase the unit.
+There are certain conditions you should know about before you talk to a dealer.
+There will be an additional deposit for restoring the window when the unit is removed.